zitongwu/Amazon_Rating_Prediction/README.md

 2. Generate review and summary features
 3. Fit a logisitic regression model on the training set
 4. Validate the model performance with the validation set
-5. Make predictions on the test set
+5. Make predictions on the test set and ouptut to a csv file